-You’ve heard the mantras, slogans, and mottos of inbound marketers everywhere: “ Content is king! ” In the age of consumer-driven, mobile-friendly, content-centric digital marketing, content is almost everything.
-Almost as popular as Hubspot’s Inbound Marketing philosophy is another of their champion causes: the call-to-action or CTA.
+You’ve heard the mantras, slogans, and mottos of inbound marketers everywhere: Content is king!
+In the age of consumer-driven, mobile-friendly, content-centric digital marketing, content is almost everything.
+Almost as popular as HubSpot’s Inbound Marketing philosophy is another of their champion causes: the call-to-action (CTA).

 Pay To Play